rydmike/flex_color_picker/README.md

 We also set `colorCodeHasColor: true`, this changes the style of the displayed color code field's background color.
 It will now use the currently selected color as the field's background color.
 Making it show the color result of our current color selection and opacity slider setting.
-The opacity slider has a checkered background so that you can get a feel for how opaque the selected opacity value, combined active color are, when it is used on top of other widgets or images.
+The opacity slider has a checkered background, so you can see how opaque the selected opacity value is, when it is used on top of other widgets or images.

 Below you can see the result of this picker setup, and also a demo of how you can copy-paste a selected color.